samirahmed/Iris-Voice-Automation/readme.md

 This will create a new folder called build with the jar in it

-At the moment, the jar needs external files to run correctly
+To run correctly, all the dependencies for the jar are needed

-Extract the zip file "lib.zip" found in the folder
+Download and Extract the zip file "[lib.zip]" to

-	 ./Iris-Voice-Automation/lib/lib.zip

-The archived .zip lib.zip contains all the non source .jar dependencies

-Copy this directory to the new build/jar folder

-	./Iris-Voice-Automation/build/jar/

-Now copy the res/ and misc/ folder to build/jar folder
+	 ./Iris-Voice-Automation/

-After doing this you have all the necessary files for building.
+You should now have three folders, src/ lib/ and build/, and all the necessary files

 Go to the build/jar directory and run the jar